 …ONLY TOO HEAVY

-The American Steven Roberts invented the Behemoth: Big Electronic Human-Energized Machine… Only Too Heavy.
+The American Steven Roberts came up with the Behemoth: Big Electronic Human-Energized Machine… Only Too Heavy.
 A recumbent bicycle that costs more than a million dollars, but it also has a few nice extras.
-Such as 105 gears, four computers, a printer, Internet connection, satellite navigation, a refrigerator (which can also keep a cool head through a tube to Roberts’ helmet), radio, loud speakers, and solar panels to keep things going, keep talking.
+Such as 105 gears, four computers, a printer, Internet connection, satellite navigation, a refrigerator (which can keep Roberts’ head cool through a tube to his helmet), radio, loud speakers, and solar panels to keep the lot going.
 The nose piece contains a screen, hard disks and a fairly everyday cycling computer.
 As its name suggests, the Behemoth also has a drawback: its considerable weight of 354 kilograms (including the rider).
 And it only reaches a speed of 16 km/h.
 On his superbike, Roberts, who has quit his job as a computer expert, traverses the United States.
 “I have a database of 5000 addresses where I am welcome for shelter.
-I can do the next twenty years with all those people to visit.”
+I can visit all those people for the next twenty years.”

 Roberts can be reached on the Internet at [obsolete address redacted].
 He is still looking for people who want to ride with him now and then.